SamSherrill/games-comparison/README.md

 - Get the friends list for any user that has that set to public: https://developer.valvesoftware.com/wiki/Steam_Web_API#GetFriendList_.28v0001.29 --- We could use this to pull their friends, and allow them to select which ones they want to compare games with.

 ### Styling to do:

 - DONE Display loading wheel similar to what David added to the handlebars version of the app.
 - Use baseSCSS file for: DONE color variables, margin/padding variables, etc.
 - Username input boxes to separate into 2 columns.
 Maybe we start with 2 boxes, 1 in each column.
 This would have to be developed with responsiveness in mind.
-- Add option to remove a username input line, down to only 1 user
+- DONE Add option to remove a username input line, down to only 1 user
 - Consider moving the buttons to the top.
 Each time "Add User" is clicked, that button moves down.
 So if you try to double click the button, the button has moved away from your cursor before you hit it the second time.
 We can also consider moving the cursor with the button.
 - Deal with the left shift that happens with the margins when the Shared Games table loads. --- We realized that this is actually happening because the scroll bar comes in.
 It would be interesting if we could figure out how to compensate for that.
 - favicon